Tyrn/wei/the-insider-en.typ

 his wife during  the  fit?
 It's possible.
 The  police  will  certainly think along these lines.
 It will be a gift worthy of an Emperor for Shavash...

      What  if it was not him?
-He refused to  follow Yadan's  orders - Yadan knows that Ashinik loses himself completely during a fit; one of Yadan's men could have been there  watching them and he  could have punished Ashinik for being obstinate!
+He refused to  follow Yadan's  orders---Yadan knows that Ashinik loses himself completely during a fit; one of Yadan's men could have been there  watching them and he  could have punished Ashinik for being obstinate!